 About me

-I’ve started as assistant professor in the Text Mining and Retrieval Group in Leiden University, at the Leiden Institute for Advanced Computer Science (LIACS), as of April 2023!
+I’m an assistant professor (tenured) in the Text Mining and Retrieval Group in Leiden University, at the Leiden Institute for Advanced Computer Science (LIACS).

 Before I worked as a postdoctoral researcher at the Institute for Language Sciences at Utrecht University, as a member of the research project “A composition calculus for vector-based semantic modelling with a localization for Dutch” led by Prof. Dr. Michael Moortgat.
 The project (funded by the NWO) aims at developing novel techniques for modelling sentences as vectorial representations, with a specific focus on specificities of the Dutch language.